nachocaru/xaprb.com/content/blog/2006-09-12-type-conversion-semantics-of-mysqls-between-operator.md

 title: "Type conversion semantics of MySQL's BETWEEN operator"
 date: "2006-09-12"
 permalink: /2006/09/12/type-conversion-semantics-of-mysqls-between-operator/
-description:
-  - "Explains how the confusing, undocumented type conversion semantics of MySQL's BETWEEN operator can cause bizarre results.
-It is better to avoid BETWEEN unless all operands are of the same type."
 ---
 I got bitten by an implicit type conversion with MySQL recently.
 This article is about avoiding implicit type conversions, and the weird places you might find them.